Tornado outbreak of May 22–27, 2008: Meteorological synopsis

 On May 24, a slight risk was issued for much of the Missouri River corridor as well as areas along I-35 from Kansas City to Oklahoma City and later into portions of northern Texas.
 Tornado watches were issued from Minnesota (at the Canada–US border) to Oklahoma with a severe thunderstorm watch in parts of Texas.
 One thunderstorm produced several tornadoes across Kingfisher and Garfield Counties south of Enid.
 Most tornadoes were caught on tape by a helicopter reporter for KWTV-TV in Oklahoma City which was also repeatedly broadcast on CNN.
 One of the tornadoes captured live on CNN and KWTV destroyed a hog farm.
 None of the employees who worked at the farm were injured, although a few pigs inside the structures were hurt.
 However, none of the pigs were found dead.
 Tornadoes were also reported across the Dakotas during the evening hours for a total of 13 reports throughout the day.

 On May 25, notices for moderate risk of severe weather were issued for northern Kansas, southern Nebraska, eastern Minnesota, northeastern Iowa, and western Wisconsin with a slight risk from Texas to northwestern Ontario.
-Watches extended along all the corridor and storms developed in four different areas including and northern Texas, northern Kansas, central Minnesota and Iowa and southern Manitoba.
+Watches extended along all the corridor and storms developed in four different areas including northern Texas, northern Kansas, central Minnesota and Iowa and southern Manitoba.
 One particularly violent tornado touched down and struck the Iowa town of Parkersburg, and the northern side of New Hartford.
 This long track tornado also destroyed homes near Dunkerton and near the Waterloo Municipal Airport.
 That tornado killed nine people and was later rated an EF5, the first since the Greensburg, Kansas tornado.
 According to the SPC Storm Reports, 50 tornadoes have been reported throughout the day.

 At 4:55 pm, an EF3 tornado touched down in Lino Lakes, a northern suburb of the Minneapolis-St. Paul area.
 The tornado then moved into Hugo where it caused major damage.
 Around 50 houses were destroyed and 150 damaged in Creek View Preserve and Water's Edge neighborhoods of Hugo, and 500 homes were damaged in total.
 A two-year-old child was killed and nine people were seriously injured.

 A moderate risk of severe weather was issued for central Kansas from the same storm system for May 26 while a large slight risk area was issued by the SPC from Texas to southern Quebec and Ontario, while Environment Canada issued a slight risk for severe weather for southwestern Ontario.
 The moderate risk in Kansas was a bust as the severe weather was limited to just a few tornadoes across western Texas and central Kansas.
 Meanwhile, only isolated strong thunderstorms across southern and eastern Ontario during the evening hours while very limited activity across the Great Lakes and Ohio Valley regions.
-However two weak tornadoes were later confirmed north of Sudbury and North Bay.
+However, two weak tornadoes were later confirmed north of Sudbury and North Bay.
 Minimal severe activity was reported on May 27 and May 28.